-For example, many parents/students need help in: 1) conservatory applications - finding the right conservatory and applying 2) company applications 3) Broadway, SF, Chicago and beyond training 4) How to get an agent 5) How to get head shots and demo tapes.
+For example, many parents/students need help in 1) conservatory applications – finding the right conservatory and applying 2) company applications 3) Broadway, SF, Chicago, and beyond training 4) How to get an agent 5) How to get headshots and demo tapes.

 Attracting Great Dancers

 Students who wish to reach an excellent level of dance will want to be with other students just as focused.
-Offering recreational classes are key to business success, but also offering separate classes (company, competition, or pre-professional) is also instrumental to studio success.
+Offering recreational classes is key to business success, but also offering separate classes (company, competition, or pre-professional) is also instrumental to studio success.
 Serious dancers will want to be in class with other serious dancers.
 Serious dancers will also usually want to dance at least three days a week and will desire classes that are challenging.

 Dancers reaching for new heights need personal attention to improve.
 Try offering private classes to those who are interested.
 Additionally, constantly offer corrections in class.
 Your serious dancers are relying on you and your faculty to find the mistakes they need to work on so that in the future they will no longer make those mistakes.